TACC/Lmod/docs/source/130_spider_cache.rst

 If your site doesn't use the software hierarchy, (see :ref:`Software-Hierarchy-label` for more details) then just use the all the directory specified in **MODULEPATH**.
 If you do use the hierarchy, then just specify the "Core" directories.
-In other words the directories that are used to initialize Lmod and not the compiler dependent or mpi-compiler dependent directories.
+In other words, the directories that are used to initialize Lmod and shouldn't include any directories that are compiler dependent or mpi-compiler dependent.

 How to test the Spider Cache Generation and Usage
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^